haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

   - Deploy
 ---

-Configuration management, or [Pipeline Deployment]({{ page.baseurl }}/config-guide/deployment/pipeline/), provides a way to deploy across your environments with minimal downtime.
+配置管理, or [管道部署]({{ page.baseurl }}/config-guide/deployment/pipeline/), provides a way to deploy across your environments with minimal downtime.
 The process extracts all configuration settings from your Magento implementation into a single file.
 Add this file to your commit and push it across all of your environments to keep consistent settings and reduce downtime.
 It provides the following benefits:

 *  Better way to [manage and synchronize](#cloud-confman-over) the configuration across your Integration, Staging, and Production environments.
 *  Less time required to [build](#cloud-confman-scd-over) and deploy your project by moving static file deployment from deploy to the build phase.
 Your site is in maintenance mode until deployment completes.
 For details, see [Deployment Process]({{ page.baseurl }}/cloud/reference/discover-deploy.html).